Building Resilient Infrastructure and Communities (BRIC) - American Cities Climate Challenge

 Matching Funds

-25% match required, unless applicant is economically disadvantaged rural community
+25% cost share required, unless applicant is economically disadvantaged rural community or in community disaster resilience zones

 Go to Program Website